 Visa documents: Oman’s e-visa process is straightforward, but double-check your confirmation before flying.

 Local currency: The Omani Rial (OMR) is the local currency.
-Credit and debit cards are widely accepted in cities, hotels, and restaurants, but carry some cash for local markets, small cafés, and desert stops.
+Credit and debit cards are widely accepted in cities, hotels, and restaurants, but carry USD 250 in cash (USD 300 if you like to shop) for local markets, small cafés, and desert stops.
 ATMs are common in Muscat and major towns.

 Universal adapter: Oman uses Type G plugs (same as the UK).